Types of brain and spinal cord tumors in adults

 Tumors that start in the brain (primary brain tumors) are not the same as tumors that start in other organs, such as the lung or breast, and then spread to the brain (metastatic or secondary brain tumors).
 In adults, metastatic tumors to the brain are actually more common than primary brain tumors.
 These tumors are not treated the same way.
 For example, breast or lung cancers that spread to the brain are treated differently from tumors that start in the brain.

-This document is only about primary brain and spinal cord tumors, not those that have spread from elsewhere in the body.
+This document is only about primary brain and spinal cord tumors, not those that have spread to the brain and spinal cord from elsewhere in the body.

 Unlike cancers that start in other parts of the body, tumors that start in the brain or spinal cord rarely spread to distant organs.
 Even so, tumors of the brain or spinal cord are rarely considered benign (non-cancerous).
 They can still cause damage by growing and spreading into nearby areas, where they can destroy normal brain tissue.
 And unless they are completely removed or destroyed, most brain or spinal cord tumors will continue to grow and eventually be life-threatening.